Aaron-Lamb/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach will affect specific values within an array, while map will create new arrays. .Map accepts a function as a paramter as well.

 2. What is the difference between a function and a method?

 3. What is closure?